async-profiler/async-profiler/README.md

 and to track memory allocations.
 The profiler works with OpenJDK, Oracle JDK and other Java runtimes based on HotSpot JVM.

-There are two operating modes: CPU profiling and HEAP profiling.
+There are two operating modes: CPU profiling and ALLOCATION profiling.

 ## CPU profiling